Marie-Joseph/Bladjad/README.md

 ## Compilation
 Since Bladjad is written in D, compilation should be extremely simple.
 Install a D compiler for your system, as well as the dub build manager if it's not included.
+You'll also need SDL and OpenGL development files.
 Then, simply clone this repository and navigate to its root directory.
-There, simply run `dub build bladjad`.
+There, run `dub build bladjad`.
 A binary will be produced in the same directory.

-Once at 1.0, Bladjad will be distributed as position-independant binaries on itch.io.
+Once at 1.0, Bladjad will be distributed on itch.io.
 Until then, the binary must be in the same directory as the fonts and images directories.

 ## Controls
 Bladjad's control scheme is simple and, hopefully, intuitive - feedback welcome.